Getting pregnant Trying to conceive Signs of pregnancy

 Constipation

-It might not be the most pleasant early sign of pregnancy, but you could find yourself becoming constipated as early as three weeks after conception.
-In fact, one study found that between 11% to 38% of pregnant people experienced constipation at some point in their pregnancy, usually around the third trimester.
+It might not be the most pleasant early sign of pregnancy, but you could find yourself becoming constipated as early as 3 weeks after conception.
+In fact, one study found that between 11% and 38% of pregnant people experienced constipation at some point in their pregnancy, usually around the 3rd trimester.
 Again, you can likely thank a rise in progesterone for this one.

 Less common early signs of pregnancy